2019 Arts & Museum Summit

 Each Summit focuses on a specific topic that reflects the current thinking in the arts and museum world.
 In 2013, the Summit examined the surge of new museums in Asia and the pressing issues institutions face in this century; in 2015, the Summit explored the urgency of cultural heritage preservation in Asia across tangible and intangible mediums, both traditional and contemporary.
 The 2017 Summit addressed audience engagement at cultural institutions and outreach strategies used to build those audiences.

-The 2019 Arts & Museum Summit was made possible through support from The Getty Foundation.
+The 2019 Arts & Museum Summit is made possible through support from The Getty Foundation.
+HTC VIVE is a Summit Supporter.

 Arts and museum experts discussed how to cultivate an arts community in the 21st century in Manila, Philippines, November 6-7, 2017.